 hold a license to operate a career school or college.

-Proprietary schools must be licensed or certified by TWC or another regulatory agency such as, Texas Department of Licensing and Regulation.
+Proprietary schools must be licensed or certified by TWC or another regulatory agency such as, the Texas Department of Licensing and Regulation.
 To find a list of TWC licensed schools, go to https://apps.twc.state.tx.us/CSC/directory/search.do.
 To find a list of certified schools, go to the Eligible Training Provider System.

 TWC can grant exemptions from licensing under TEC Chapter 132, which governs career schools and colleges.
 For instructions on the exemption process see C-409: Training by Paid Instructor.